mamokarz/sample-multi-platform/README.md

                  U puts
 ```

-If you are not familiarized with `nm` command, the `T` represent the symbols with the code in _.text_ area in the object file, or the symbols exported by the object file, and the `U` represent undefined symbols that are expected by the object.
+If you are not familiar with the `nm` command, the `T` represents the symbols of the code in the _.text_ area in the object file, or the symbols exported by the object file, and the `U` represents undefined symbols that are expected by the object.

-It means that the object _pal_temperature_a.o_ export the identifiers `pal_temperature_get`, `pal_temperature_to_celsius` and request the implementation of `puts`.
-A similar result shall be obtained if you call `nm` for _pal_temperature_b.o_.
+It means that the object _pal\_temperature\_a.o_ exports the identifiers `pal_temperature_get`, `pal_temperature_to_celsius` and requests the implementation of `puts`.
+A similar result shall be obtained if you call `nm` for _pal\_temperature\_b.o_.

 #### OS dependencies

-For the parts of the PAL that are OS-dependent, the cmake shall be smart enough to decide each one to build.
-It is important because the `.c` will have dependencies of the OS libraries, and try to compile it in the wrong platform will result in "No such file or directory" error.
+For the parts of the PAL that are OS-dependent, the cmake shall be smart enough to decide which one to build.
+It is important because the `.c` will have dependencies of the OS libraries, and try to compile it.
+If the wrong platform is selected, it will result in a "No such file or directory" error.

-To make it clear, look in the _pal_thread_pthread.c_, it includes _pthread.h_ that is not part of the Windows libraries; similarly, the _pal_thread_windows.c_ includes _windows.h_ that does not exist in Linux.
-So, build _pal_thread_pthread.c_ in a Linux machine
+To make it clear, look in the _pal\_thread\_pthread.c_.
+It includes _pthread.h_ that is not part of the Windows libraries; similarly, the _pal\_thread\_windows.c_ includes _windows.h_ that does not exist in Linux.
+So, building _pal\_thread\_pthread.c_ on a Linux machine

 ```bash
 gcc -c ../pal/pal_thread_pthread.c
 ```

 shall create "pal_thread_pthread.o".
-However, execute the similar command on Linux for _pal_thread_windows.c_
+However, execute the similar command on Linux for _pal\_thread\_windows.c_

 ```bash
 gcc -c ../pal/pal_thread_windows.c